 Some control theory.

 All the other practical things you learn by working on a real, challenging project.

 There will be some lectures, but mostly this is a class where you will learn by doing.
 Lecture slides will be available via the course github repo (see below).

 There will be ~10 labs, but they are each substantial and we will finish 8 of them by week 6.
 If you fall behind, it will be hard to catch up, and if your tape-out date slips, it will be very difficult to complete the project.

-The schedule the course is below (This is in flux for spring 2019):
+The schedule the course is below (This is in flux for Winter 2021):

 The schedule is very aggressive.
 We will be starting a new lab each class meeting during the first few weeks.
 This compressed schedule has three goals.
 First, to let us manufacture the boards for the quadcopters by week 6 or so.
 Second, to give you as much time as possible to get your quadcopter flying once you assemble it.

 Class will be online.
 The synchronous meeting time will be 3-4:30, Tuesday and Thursday.
 If we end up assembling the quadcopters, it will occur during this time.
 We will work out the details of asynchronous meetings/office hours later, but they will be available.